venktesh-bolla/DPDK-MEMZONEMONITOR/README.md

 DPDK secondary application to monitor the memzone region for updates or changes.

 ## The application helps to
-- periodically montior finite memzone zone for total length.
+- periodically montior memzone zone for total length per CACHELINE length.
-- uses CRC checksum (SIMD).
+- HASH can be set to CRC or JHASH.
-- Changes are compared and updated continously.
+- Changes are compared continously.
+- Optoin to write to log file is added